Salesforce-B2C-Commerce-Cloud-Developer Practice Test Questions

 A Digital Developer must resolve a performance issue with product tiles.
-The Developer determines that the
+The Developer determines that the product tiles are NOT being cached for a long enough period.

 Which two methods can the Developer use to verify the cache settings for the product tiles?
 (Choose two.)